-23.1.
-Attendance, absence and exclusions are closely monitored by the Attendance Officer - Mrs S McClarance.
-A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse and sexual exploitation.
+- 23.1.
+Attendance, absence and exclusions are closely monitored.
+A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse and sexual exploitation. - 23.2.
+The DSL and Attendance Lead will monitor unauthorised absences and take appropriate action including notifying the local authority particularly where children go missing on repeat occasions and/or are missing for periods during the school day in conjunction with 'Children Missing Education: Statutory Guidance for Local Authorities.